-An Alameda County Gun Charge Lawyer Can Fight For You
+An Alameda County Gun Charge Lawyer Can Fight for You

 California has some of the strictest firearm laws in the country, and prosecutors take gun charges very seriously.
 While the Second Amendment guarantees the right to bear arms, California enforces strict restrictions on owning, carrying, and using firearms.
 Violating these laws can lead to serious criminal charges and the loss of your rights.
 For many defendants, the consequences of a conviction can last a lifetime.

 Long after serving your sentence and paying fines, you may still face the stigma and loss of constitutional rights that come with a gun conviction.
 Contacting an experienced Alameda County gun charge lawyer gives you the best chance of avoiding a conviction and achieving the outcome you deserve.
+A knowledgeable defense attorney can also advocate effectively for consequences that do not have as much of a detrimental effect on your record, particularly for “wobbler” offenses that can be charged as either a felony or a misdemeanor.

 Common Gun Charges in California